This jupyter notebook file is available at ISSP Data Repository (develop branch).

 Setting policy

-First, set the optimization policy.
+First, set the optimization Policy.

 Next, set test_X to the matrix of search candidates (numpy.array).